 My first trip out of the United States was actually here in Eastern Africa, Tanzania.
 Since then I've traveled to many countries but something has always called me back to this continent.
 I revisited in 2018, this time traveling to Cape Town, South Africa.
-I quickly fell in love with this vibrant town, so much so, that I decided to move here 9 months later.
+I quickly fell in love with this vibrant city, so much so, that I decided to move here 9 months later.
 If you dream of living in Cape Town, too, here's how you can secure a visa, too.

-While obtaining my visa wasn't the most well thought out plan, I am now a three-year resident here in Cape Town.
+While obtaining my visa wasn't the most well thought out plan, I am now a three-year temporary resident here in Cape Town.
 So what many people thought was a wild plan, really turned out to be my best one yet.

 Usually, when deciding to move to a new country, I first find a job to sponsor me, save up some money, and apply for the correct visa from my home country before I set off.
 These are all the responsible things I did before moving to Thailand and Malaysia.
 However, this time around I decided to take a chance and hope for the best.

 With my lucky stars and the universe on my side, I just happened to be in the right place at the right.

-Five months into my stay in Cape Town, with my tourist visa winding down to the end, I met a recruiter from a model agency at a day party.
-From there things happen pretty quickly, I was signed on to the agency, had to return to the US to apply for my work visa at the South African embassy and was granted the visa in about a week’s time.
+A few months into my stay in Cape Town, with my tourist visa winding down to the end, I met a recruiter from a modeling agency at a day party.
+From there things happened pretty quickly.
+I was signed on to the agency, had to return to the US to apply for my work visa at the South African embassy and was granted the visa in about a week’s time.

 - Research your visa options before you leave your home country: Each nationality will have its own set of requirements.